arnab20ghosh/iamarnabg/docs/companies/neilsoft.md

 ### ***About the project***

-Like I mentioned earlier, Neilsoft is a project based organization, but it taken over a German company called ITandFactory which has a plant design product called CADISON.
+Like I have mentioned earlier, Neilsoft is a project based organization, but it taken over a German company called ITandFactory which has a plant design product called CADISON.
+The project was about maintaining all aspects of the documentation for the product.

 ### ***Deliverables***

+Deliverables included:

+- Online help: CHM files.
+- Tutorials: PDF
+- Workbooks:
+- Quick reference guides:

 ### ***My job***

+I was hired as the first technical writer and courseware writer in the team.
+My duties in the initial days included migrating the existing documentation in a user friendly authoring tools.
+So, we chose RoboHelp to author the projects as the unit files in previous tools were in HTML.
+The next job was to set up a documentation process that would complement the existing development process to ensure the documentation was complete before the release.
+The regular tasks included updating the all documentation deliverable as per the new release, and also maintaining the documentation repo.

 ### ***Roles and responsibilities***